hashicorp/learn-terraform-import/README.md

     **Note:** The resource name in this configuration does not have to match the other config; that name is internal to terraform.
 1. Run `docker ps` to identify the name of the container you want to import.

-    Notice that the [docs](https://www.terraform.io/docs/providers/docker/r/container.html) show how to import the container resource, and requires that we know the full image id/sha.
-In this case, the `docker ps` output shows the short version of the sha, but we can look up the full sha using the name from the output of the `docker ps` command.
+    Notice that the [docs](https://www.terraform.io/docs/providers/docker/r/container.html) show how to import the container resource and requires that we know the full image id/sha.
+The `docker ps` output shows the short version of the sha.
+To retrieve the container's full ID, run the following command.

+    ```shell
+    $ docker inspect -f {{.ID}} hashicorp-learn
+    ```
-1. Run the following command to import the container into Terraform state. `$(docker inspect -f {{.ID}} hashicorp-learn)` retrieves the container instance's full ID.
+1. Run the following command to import the container into Terraform state.

     ```shell
     $ terraform import docker_container.web $(docker inspect -f {{.ID}} hashicorp-learn)
     docker_container.web: Importing from ID "75278f99c53a6b39e94127d2c25f7dee13f97a4af89c52d74bff9dc783b3cce1"...